 Fiona Samuel has found success as an actor, writer and director.
-Her first acting job was in long-running soap Close to Home, and she followed that with appearances in a number of film and TV shows.
+Her first acting job was in long-running soap Close to Home, and she followed that with a range of roles.
 Samuel’s greatest passion, however, is for writing and directing.
-She was the creative force behind The Marching Girls, and has written scripts for shows such as Outrageous Fortune, The Almighty Johnsons and Rude Awakenings.
-Samuel also wrote and directed award-winning one-off dramas Piece of My Heart, and Bliss: The Beginning of Katherine Mansfield.
+She was the creative force behind pioneering female-centric series The Marching Girls, and has written for Outrageous Fortune, The Almighty Johnsons and Interrogation.
+Samuel also wrote and directed award-winning dramas Piece of My Heart, and Bliss: The Beginning of Katherine Mansfield.

 In this ScreenTalk, Samuel talks about:

-This video was first uploaded on 10 December 2012, and is available under this Creative Commons licence.
-This licence is limited to use of ScreenTalk interview footage only and does not apply to any video content and photographs from films, television, music videos, web series and commercials used in the interview.
+This licence is limited to use of ScreenTalk interview footage only and does not apply to any video content and

 Interview, Camera and Editing – Andrew Whiteside